-Report: 2 Belgian police officers killed in hostage standoff
+Gunman kills 3 in Belgian city before being shot dead

-BRUSSELS (AP) — Belgian media say a gunman shot dead two police officers and a bystander in the eastern city of Liege.
-Two other people have been wounded.
+The motive for the attack wasn’t immediately clear.
+State broadcaster RTBF reported that it could be terror-related, citing unnamed police and fire officials.
+Belgium’s prime minister couldn’t confirm the report.

-State broadcaster RTBF said the shooting happened Tuesday near a cafe on the Boulevard d’Avroy.
+“Beyond the attacker, who was shot, there are three dead, two police officials and a passer-by,” Michel Firket from Liege city hall told The Associated Press.

-The gunman fled the scene, taking a cleaning woman hostage at a nearby school, but he was later “neutralized,” RTBF report, quoting police and fire services.
+State broadcaster RTBF reported that the shooting took place near a cafe on Liege’s Boulevard d’Avroy.
+A passenger in a car driving by was killed.
+Other police officers were wounded in the exchange of fire, Firket told the AP.

 Most Read Nation & World Stories